+Particular interests include Australian Marsupials and has pioneered many major surgical techniques in Koalas and Kangaroos.
 In 2014 Philip was awarded the Inaugural Conservation Award by Australia Zoo for his surgical work with wildlife.
-In 2016 Philip was the recognised as the Mark S. Bloomberg Lecturer at the NAVC Conference in Florida and was awarded a Meritorious Service Award for his long term commitment and service to the Australian Veterinary Association.
+He was the Mark S. Bloomberg Lecturer at the 2016 NAVC Conference in Florida.

-Philip also collects Cadillac motor cars and is the Vice President of the Cadillac La Salle Club of Queensland.
+Philip lectures widely in South East Asia to help promote and improve animal care.
+He also collects Cadillac motor cars and is the President of the Cadillac La Salle Club of Queensland.

-Philip is the father of six beautiful children, an owner of and breeder of Pugs and Dachshunds and a devoted supporter of the Queensland Reds and the Wallabies.
+Philip is the father of six beautiful children, an owner of Pugs, Dachshunds and Burmese cats and a devoted supporter of the Queensland Reds and the Wallabies.